 Risk & Progress| A hub for essays that explore risk, human progress, and your potential.
-My mission is to educate, inspire, and invest in concepts that promote a better future for all.
-Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress essay series.
+My mission is to educate, inspire, and invest in concepts that promote a better future.
+Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress and Realize essay series.

 The Paradox

-Sure, the precise temperature and chemical conditions that allowed for the formation of life on Earth are probably not common, but there is no requirement that life be so constrained to these parameters either.
-Earth’s own oceans, for example, harbor life that survives harsh acidic, high-temperature environments…in total darkness to boot.
+To be fair, the precise temperature and chemical conditions that allowed for the formation of life on Earth are probably not common, but there is no requirement that life be so constrained to these parameters.
+Earth’s oceans, for example, harbor life that survives harsh acidic, high-temperature environments… and in complete darkness.
 There is also no inherent reason that life must be “carbon-based” either.
-Scientists believe that silicon-based life is possible, if less probable, and this greatly broadens the environments where life could survive and thrive.
+Scientists believe silicon-based life is possible, if less probable, and this greatly broadens the environments where life could survive and thrive.
 Surely, in the vastness of the universe, there are many others.
 The universe is incomprehensibly large, with trillions upon trillions of planets.
-The silence of the heavens begs us to ask….where are they?
-This was the question posed in 1950 by Enrico Fermi, in what became known as Fermi’s Paradox.

 Others have more plausibly suggested that the universe is simply too vast.
 Travel and communication are limited by the speed of light or nearly 300,000,000 meters a second.
 That’s fast, but our galaxy is some 150,000 light-years across.
-This means radio transmissions leaking from Earth would take tens of thousands of years to reach the ends of our just our own galaxy.
-Since we humans invented radio only <150 years ago, even our earliest signals have barely touched the smallest fraction of our galactic home (see image above).
+This means radio transmissions leaking from Earth would take tens of thousands of years to reach the ends of our galaxy.
+Since humans invented radio only <150 years ago, even our earliest signals have barely touched the smallest fraction of our galactic home (see image above).
 The same applies to “them;” we don’t hear them because their signals haven’t reached us yet.
 But in a universe that is 14 billion years old, that too seems unlikely.
 It took only ~300,000 years for humans to invent radio, 14 billion years is plenty of time for many civilizations to have done the same.

 The Great Filter